aakashp31102005/MY-LEARNING-JOURNEY-AS-SWE/BACKEND/JAVA-BACKEND-PRIMARY/PRACTICING/PHASES AND NOTES/JAVA-PLAN-PHASES/PHASE TWO/SPRING/senior_java_backend_plan.md

     - Configuration server integration
     - Environment-specific configurations
     - Configuration validation and type safety
-    - Refreshable configuration with @RefreshScope
+    - Refreshable configuration with @RefreshScop
+    - Spring Boot with external services (mail, file upload, etc.)
 - **Testing in Spring Boot**
   - @SpringBootTest and test slices
   - @WebMvcTest for controller testing
   - @DataJpaTest for repository testing
   - TestContainers for integration testing
   - Mocking with @MockBean and @SpyBean
+  - Spring REST Client (RestTemplate, WebClient): Your application will need to call other REST APIs.
+WebClient is the modern, reactive way to do this.
 ### 2.3 Spring Web & REST APIs
 - **Spring MVC Advanced**
   - DispatcherServlet and request processing lifecycle